liang-tao-se/avengers_vs_invaders/README.md

 You see, all you need to do to make those superheroes happy is to list down their **role(s)** at each **avenger HQ** with respect to each **invader species**!

+Oh, And I almost forgot to explain to you what that ***A*** field means in the table above: it is just a shorthand of **avenger role(s)**.
+You can find a complete list of them as follows:

+* A stands for attack role
+* D stands for defense role
+* H stands for healing role
+* AD stands for attack + defense roles
+* AH stands for attack + healing roles
+* DH stands for defense + healing roles
+* ADH stands for attack + defense + healing roles

-Of course, If you don't like all the empty fields above, you can also make it lighter into the following **lite-form** example:
+Of course, If you don't like all the empty fields in the table above, you can also make it lighter into the following **lite-form** example:

 | iron.man       | aliens |
 | :------------- | :----- |